isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2153.md

 ---
-title: Water Filtration System
+title: Vegetable Washing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2153
 ---

 ### Description

-A system for filtration of water used for farming to improve growing conditions, prevent diseases and increase yield.
+A machine to wash all kinds of vegetables and fruits.
+It effectively separates the impurities and degrade the residual pesticides.

 ### Details of Solution